Storm Damage Roof? A Homeowner's Action Plan

 The most severe and immediate threat to your home comes from falling debris, like tree limbs or entire trees.
 This type of impact can cause obvious structural damage, such as a visible hole in the roof, a sagging roofline, or cracked rafters in your attic.
 It can also create secondary hazards, including downed power lines or damaged gas lines on or near your property.
 If you see any signs of major structural impact, your first priority is safety.
 Do not go on the roof or into the attic to inspect it yourself.
 It’s best to call a professional immediately to assess the situation safely and secure the property from further harm.

-How to Safely Assess Roof Damage After a Storm
+How to Safely Inspect Your Roof After a Storm

 After a severe storm passes, your first instinct might be to climb a ladder and check the roof yourself.
 Please don’t.
 A wet, unstable roof is incredibly dangerous, and it’s nearly impossible to spot subtle damage without a trained eye.
 The safest and most effective way to assess the situation is by starting on the ground and working your way inward.
 This approach helps you gather initial information without putting yourself at risk, giving you a clear idea of whether it’s time to call for a professional, data-driven inspection.